rithmschool/warmups-and-problem-solving/python-fundamentals/21-sum_floats/readme.md

 Write a function called sum_floats.
-This function should accept a variable number of arguments.
-The function should return the sum of all the parameters that are floats.
+This function should accept a list of nums.
+The function should return the sum of all nums that are floats.
 If there are no floats, the function should return 0.

+Hints: to find out if a number if a float, use "isinstance(num, float)"

 Examples